 What is a Mandarin?

 Mandarins belong to the citrus fruit family, alongside oranges.
 These small-sized fruits are notably sweeter than oranges and have a unique shape with a flattened top and bottom.
-One notable feature of mandarins is that their skin is easy to peel off making them a convenient snack option.
+One significant feature of mandarins is that their skin is easy to peel off making them a convenient snack option.

 Mandarin Health Benefits